 In recent years, the field of counseling and psychology has become specialized in a variety of therapeutic practice areas.
 However, few organizations offer a credential that recognizes counselors and psychologists to provide competent services to military populations.
 Counselors and Psychologists are typically recognized by a specialized area of practice.
 Also, most counseling professionals are recognized by their occupational setting (e.g., military bases, VA clinics, private practices, and university research settings).
 Some insurance panels and employee assistance programs require a few hours of training within the clinical counselors’ specialty area (e.g., military family counseling, career counseling for veterans, and clinical counseling within the military culture).

 THE MISSION OF CMCC CERTIFICATE

 Five modules in the CMCC Program offer participants comprehensive material related to the service member and veterans’ medical, psychosocial, behavioral, mental health, family life, vocational, and career transition needs.
-Completion of the CMCC credential includes 12 contact hours of continuing educational credit in a Five Module training sequence.
-The CMCC credential can be earned all online (12 CEUs) or taken in either a one-day face-to-face workshop (6 CEUs) or as a 6-hour webinar spread across a two day period, with an additional 6 hours of online training to complete the total 12 hours of training.
-The Five Module all online training is a self-paced program and include didactic presentations by professionals that have extensive experience dealing with the medical, physical, psychosocial, behavioral, mental health, family life, vocational, and career transition needs of military cultures.
+Completing the CMCC credential includes 12 contact hours of continuing educational credit in a Five Module training sequence.
+The CMCC credential can be earned all online (12 CEUs) or taken in either a one-day face-to-face workshop (6 CEUs) or as a 6-hour webinar spread across a two-day period, with an additional 6 hours of online training to complete the total 12 hours of training.
+The Five Module all online training is a self-paced program.
+It includes didactic presentations by professionals with extensive experience dealing with the medical, physical, psychosocial, behavioral, mental health, family life, vocational, and career transition needs of military cultures.